JupiterOne/security-policy-templates/README.md

 `standards/controls-mapping.json`

-The `controls-mapping.json` document configures a mapping of each procedure to one or more security / compliance framework, as applicable.
+The `controls-mapping.json` document configures a mapping of each procedure to one or more security/compliance frameworks, as applicable.

 Note that the controls mapping is only between a control/procedure document to the requirement, not at the policy level.
 This is because we strongly believe